arthurkehrwald/portfolio/index.md

 <img src="images/graph_sync_tags.jpg?raw=true"/>
 <img src="https://i.gyazo.com/cb60ff3ce690659f991cbc6adc06d729.gif"/>
 <img src="images/graph_sync_explanation.jpg?raw=true"/>
-This is a personal project that I used to learn the basics of C++ and graph data structures.
+This is a personal project I used to learn the basics of C++ and graph data structures.
 It works like this: Each puzzle consists of a set of connected buttons, represented by coloured rectangles.
 Each cross in the table indicates a connection between two buttons.
 When a button is pressed, all connected buttons (but not the one that was pressed) change colour in the cycle Red -> Green -> Blue -> Red.
 The goal is to "sync" the graph such that all buttons have the same colour.
 As seen above, the game can alternatively be visualized as a graph, but I chose to use a matrix because I wanted to focus on the graph implementation and C++ rather than the UI.

 ---
 <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p>